Finding a healthy work-life balance as a freelancer is hard.

-That said, what they don’t tell you is how darn difficult it can be to be a one-woman (or man) show.
 There are so many hats to wear and so little hours in the day!
+Right?

-If you’ve been struggling to work as effectively as you used to, you’re forgetful all the time and you’re constantly losing sleep, it’s time to say goodbye to freelance exhaustion and hello to healthy living once again.
+If you’ve been recently struggling to work as effectively as you used to, you’re forgetful all the time and you’re constantly losing sleep, you might be experiencing burnout.

-Read on to find out how to create a good work-life balance as a freelancer NOW to avoid burnout LATER.
+Here’s how to create a good work-life balance as a freelancer to make you happier in your everyday life.

 Firstly, the entrepreneurial life is chaotic and messy and it helps to have a sense of familiarity throughout your working week to keep yourself grounded.

 On a personal level, it helps me to feel more organised if I create a stable routine by setting consistent working hours.

 After all, I find if my schedule is all over the place, my brain will be all over the place and I struggle to stay focused on each task at hand.

 Instead, it’s nice to know exactly when you’re working and when exactly you’re finishing for the day.
 This way, you can see the end is in sight and look forward to relaxing afterwards.

 Give Yourself a Break